-Financial Assistance Grants 2022-23
+Financial Assistance Grants 2023-24

-Fact Sheet 2 of 2022
+Fact Sheet 2023

 Local Government Financial Assistance Grants are paid to local councils to help them deliver services to their communities.
 The funds are paid annually by the Australian Government.
 Councils are free to use these funds at their discretion and are accountable to their communities.
-The Australian Government paid approximately 75% of the 2022-23 grants in advance.
+The Australian Government paid approximately 100% of the 2023-24 grants in advance.
 The remainder of the grant allocation will be paid in quarterly instalments.

-2022 Update
+2023 Update

 In 2013 the Independent Local Government Review Panel recommended, "Subject to any legal constraints, seek to redistribute Federal Financial Assistance Grants and some State grants in order to channel additional support to councils and communities with the greatest needs."
 Following an extensive review of the financial assistance grant model 2013 to 2016, recommendations were made to refine and improve parts of the expenditure allowance under the General Purpose Component (GPC).
-In 2018 the Commission (Commission) implemented refinements consistent with the National Principles and the NSW Government policy to allocate grants, as far as possible, to councils with the greatest relative disadvantage.
-However, the model refinements remain in a transition stage.
+In 2018 the Commission (Commission) began transitioning to refinements consistent with the National Principles and the NSW Government policy to allocate grants, as far as possible, to councils with the greatest relative disadvantage.

-Since entering transition in 2018-19, the Commission has implemented transition arrangements, which limit the variation percentage of individual councils' annual GPC levels, as follows:
+Since 2018-19, the transition arrangements have been limiting the percentage which an individual council's annual GPC can vary as follows:

-- Upper limit (cap) of +5% - Lower limit (collar) of 0%
+Upper limit (cap) of +5% Lower limit (collar) of 0%

 Historically, the Commission set a range between +5% and -5%.
 The Commission is looking to restore caps and collars within a range of +6% to -4%.
 Retaining a 0% collar is resulting in more funds continuing to shift from councils with greater relative disadvantage to councils with more relative advantage.
-The Commission will keep the transitional arrangements for the 2022 recommendations.
-It continues to consult with the sector about the recommendations for 2023-24 and beyond and the most appropriate approach to resume the original lower limit, which may including a staged option.
+The Commission will keep the transitional arrangements for the 2023 recommendations, giving councils a sixth year to prepare.
+Consultation continues with the sector about the recommendations for 2024-25 and beyond and the most appropriate approach to resume the original lower limit, which may include a staged option.